OpenTwinCities/opentwincities.github.com/README.md

 A special type of Post for OTC associated events.

 Event posts live in /events/_posts and use the **event** layout.
-All published events will appear in post listing pages *and* event listing pages.
+All published events will appear in post listing pages (ordered by publication date) *and* event listing pages (ordered by date of the event).
 Again, the first paragraph of a blog post will be displayed on post listing pages as an excerpt.

 ##### Metadata Variables

 * title - Name of the event
 * published - If True, the event will be visable to site goers.
 Otherwise, the event is a draft.
-* date - Date and time that the event will take place.
-This will appear on the event's page and in post listings.
-Format is YYYY-MM-DD HH:MM:SS
 * rsvp_url - Absolute URL to a webpage that allows the user to register for the event.
 This will appear on the event's page.
 * venue_name - Name of the place that the event is being held at.
 This will